SNOW HOLIDAY

 The Grasshopper – The Latest Snow Forecast

-Published early Wednesday, 2nd July 2025
+Published early Monday, 15th September 2025

 Latest pressure analysis and satellite image.
 Source: The BOM (vandalised by the Grasshopper)

-Mostly sunny again, with northwest winds.
+A sunny day with strengthening northwest winds.

 Extended Forecast